 Tips for getting started with Godot

 These are exactly the steps I followed when I started using Godot.
-After completing the first game tutorial I knew I could tweak the example to make the game I had planned out.
+After completing the first game tutorial I had learned enough to start tweaking the example in the tutorial to make the game I planned out.

 One point to note is although GDScript is the main language used in Godot, there’s also flexibility in other languages you can use, some of which include C# and C++.
 However, I chose to use GDScript because it’s recommended in the Godot docs and it’s very similar to Python which I’m comfortable programming in.